catmaster1010/flan/README.md

 # **cat-kernel**
 This is a hobby os in development.
 I will work on it when I get the chance to.  probably during winter break or summer break as I am very busy during school time

+This supports the limine boot protocall and uses limine v4.2

 This can be compiled ussing a cross compiler x86_64-elf-gcc (just edit makefile) and nasm.
 Any VM of your choice should work.

 ---